Who is Wrong, You or Your Friends?

 My two sons were just five and three!

 Yet, they were locked in a battle of wills over what turned out to be an empty candy wrapper.

 For a short moment, they were ready to give up all future relationships for a piece of trash we would throw out, anyway.

 I read a news story once where a young man was killed because he would not let his brother be the car in the board game Monopoly.

 Too often, the things that we are getting all locked up on are not all that important.

-However, right now, it may feel like the world will end if I don’t get my way.
+However, it may seem like the world will end if I don’t get my way.

 People come to blows over hearsay and often simply wrong reports.

-I could care less about how the toilet paper roll comes off the dispenser, but I do care if someone in the house was respectful enough to ensure that the toilet paper was there when needed.
+However, I care if someone in the house was respectful enough to ensure that the toilet paper was there when needed.

 Look at the real issues and discuss those before deciding who is wrong